pyjarrett/calendon/py/README.md

 ## Control the Environment

-`env` - Prints the current Hammer configuration, environment variables (except PATH), and the list of registered programs.
+`env` - Prints the current Crank configuration, environment variables (except PATH), and the list of registered programs.
 PATH is split appropriately by OS delimiter and reported on separate lines.